Tax Credits: How to deal with HMRC

 Dealing with overpayment debt: This section explains how Debt Management and Banking recover tax credit overpayments debt.

 Expected HMRC standards: HMRC have a set of standards set out in Your Charter that should be followed by tax credits staff as well as all other parts of HMRC.
-This section also explains help available to those with disabilities.
+TThis section also explains help available to those who need extra support.

 Making a complaint: This section explains what to do when things go wrong and includes information about escalating cases to the Adjudicator and Parliamentary Ombudsman.

-Benefits and Credits Consultation Group: The BCCG group is a forum comprising of HMRC Benefits and Credits staff and representatives from organisations outside of HMRC where strategic and operational issues are discussed.
-This section contains the minutes from those meetings.
+Benefits and Credits Consultation Group: : The BCCG group was a forum comprising of HMRC Benefits and Credits staff and representatives from organisations outside of HMRC where strategic and operational issues are discussed.
+This section contains the minutes from those historical meetings.